vistec-AI/thai2transformers/docs/5a_finetune_sequnce_classificaition.md

 - **output_dir** :

-    The directory to logging output including Huggingface's Trainer log, Tensorboard log, and `wandb` log (optional)
+    The directory to logging output including Tensorboard log, and `wandb` log (optional)

 <br>